Height pairings for algebraic cycles on the product of a curve and a surface: Abstract

 \section{Abstract}

-For the product $X=C\times S$ of a curve and a surface over a number field, we construct unconditionally a Beilinson--Bloch type height pairing (\cite{Be, Bl}) for homologically trivial algebraic cycles on $X$.
-Then for an embedding $f: C\lra S$, we define an arithmetic diagonal cycle modified from the graph of $f$.
-This work extends previous work of Gross and Schoen \cite{GS95} when $S$ is the product of two curves, and is based on our recent work \cite{Zh21} which relates the height pairings and the standard conjectures.
+For the product $X=C\times S$ of a curve and a surface over a number field, we prove Beilinson--Bloch's conjecture about the existence of a height pairing (\cite{Be, Bl}) between homologically trivial cycles.
+Then, for an embedding $f: C\lra S$, we construct an arithmetic diagonal cycle modified from the graph of $f$ and study its height.
+This work extends the previous work of Gross and Schoen \cite{GS95} to $X$ the product of three curves, and makes Gan--Gross--Prasad conjecture unconditional for $\RO(1,2)\times \RO(2,2)$ and $\RU(1,1)\times \RU(2,1)$.